NadaAdem/Investment_VBA_Excel_Refactorcode/README.md

  ![This is an image](https://github.com/NadaAdem/stock-analysis/blob/main/Resources/Refactor_Code_2018.png)

-## Summary : Advantages or Disadvantages of refactoring code
+## Summary : Advantages or Disadvantages of Refactoring Code

 ### Advantages  of refactoring code
 - Refactoring code helps in executing the program faster
 - Refactoring code use  less memory